Cgossett2022/MechaCar_Statistical_Analysis/README.md

 - The total summary shows how the variance of the coils (62.29 PSI) is within the 100 PSI requirement.

 - The lot summary shows how Lots 1 (0.98) and 2 (7.47) are within the 100 PSI variance.
-However, Lot 3 has a variance of 170.29, which implies that this lot is causing the variance at the full lot level.
+However, Lot 3 has a variance of 170.29, which implies that this Lot is causing the variance at the full lot level.

 - Overall, the manufacturing data meets the design specification for Lots 1 and 2.
 However, Lot 3 has some problems and I would suggest that the manufacturing team look for ways to improve this Lot's efficiency.

 ### T-Test on Suspension Coils